Deprecated

 buf lint applies individual lint rules across your Protobuf schema, reporting any violations as errors.
 All lint rules have an ID, and belong to one or more categories.
 On this page, we'll discuss the available categories, and the individual rules within each category.

-Although categories are not required to be in tree form, they can be represented as such.
-Note this is just a human representation and is not actual configuration.
+Although categories aren't required to be in tree form, they can be represented as such.
+Note this is just a human representation and isn't actual configuration.

 • STANDARD